 Understanding the place in which we live will result in better decisions about how to care for the land.

 IRRC distributes an Idaho fourth grade history booklet called “Rangeland—Idaho’s Roots.”
 IRRC provides these free booklets to thousands of children each year as part of the curriculum.
-Click here to order the history booklets.
+The IROAM curriculum and educational trailer is also available.

 The IRRC sponsors Idaho FFA Rangeland Assessment Career Development Events each year.
+Contact the IRRC office for more details.
 These are opportunities for students to learn about rangeland ecosystems, native and non-native plants, shrubs, forbs and more in the field — skills that will help them prepare for a career in rangeland management.
 The IRRC’s high school curriculum is available online to help with the background and preparation for this event.